florhicks/python/README.md

 - Monitors the price of a specified Amazon product.
 - Sends email notifications if the price drops below a predefined threshold.

+## 16. Cookie Clicker Gaming Bot (`cookie-clicker-gaming-bot`)

+- Automates various actions in the Cookie Clicker game.
+- Auto-click on the big cookie.
+- Auto-click on golden cookies.
+- Auto-click on upgrades.
+- Auto-click on buildings.

+Enjoy your automated Cookie Clicker gaming experience on the official [Cookie Clicker website](https://orteil.dashnet.org/cookieclicker/)!

 ### Feel free to explore, contribute, or provide feedback.
 Thanks for visiting! 😊